“Then out spake brave Horatius…” A Review of “Darkest Hour”

 Convincing and fun

 Churchillians will find nits to pick over certain facts, a few misquotes, and various shortcuts made to set a scene or conduct the narrative in the rapid way movies must.
-This has not detracted from the film’s impact on the general public, which has been mainly positive.
-As I write, Mr. Oldman has won the BAFTA Award for Best Actor.
+This has not detracted from the film’s impact on the public, which has been positive.
+As I wrote, Mr. Oldman hasdwon the BAFTA Award for Best Actor.
 His eloquent acceptance speech honored many, but did not omit his own hero, Sir Winston.
-We expect there will be a few more speeches like that to come.
+He later won the 2017 Best Actor Award from the Motion Picture Academy.

 Grand climacteric